 Organize all of your pots on the flat or whatever container you plan to use…

-And added water to make it wet.
+And add a little bit of water to make it wet.

 You don’t want to make a soup, just make it damp enough so it’s easier to work with.

-Cover with some more soil and tap it down.
+Then I cover with some more soil and tap it down.